DCzajkowski/eslint-plugin/README.md

 # @dczajkowski/eslint-plugin
-This is an [eslint](https://eslint.org/) plugin that provides several eslint rules that are not available out of the box.
+This is an [eslint](https://eslint.org/) plugin that provides useful eslint rules.

 ## Installation
 ```bash